azezezaaa/SMA_TurtleBot3_Individual-Navigation/README.md

 # SMA_TurtleBot3_Individual-Navigation
 This repo consists of a ROS package used to launch 3 TurtleBot3s in simulation and operate them independently of each other.
+This repo was used as lab practical in MIAR.

 # Launch 3 turtlebots and operate them independently.
 ## (1) Make a package: